Daggerpov/background-revolution/README.md

 - Open your terminal in the directory that the repo is in
 - Install the required Python modules by running the requirements.txt file as such: `pip install -r requirements.txt` (_doing this in a virtual environment is recommended_), bare in mind that some modules _aren't supposed to be installed on your machine (due to OS differences) so let the errors be_
 - Run the file using `python main.py` or another method of your choosing

+## Why?

+_**This is meant as a personal open-source project that won't ever be commercialized.**_ Despite there already being an application very similar to ours, _Wallpaper Engine on Steam_, ours will bring a unique scheduling method, search by way of web scraping a Google Images API rather than community posts, and our collections system is different.
+We're not even looking at that application for any sort of inspiration, seeing as we had the idea before realizing its existence.